Home » Healthy Nutrition » Healthy Diets

 The leading cause of death around the world is cardiovascular disease, with high blood pressure being one of the biggest factors.
 Salt in our diets is known to increase blood pressure and current estimates include one in three Americans will be developing high blood pressure due to their high sodium diet.
 Salt causes the body to hold excess fluids which adds an extra burden to the heart as well as increasing risk factors for stroke, osteoporosis, kidney disease and stomach cancer.
 One of the very scary factors is that in the U.S. alone, 97% of children to adolescents consume too much salt, adding their risk factor up the scale for getting cardiovascular problems as they age.

 The first step to reduce salt is to start to be aware of where to look for it.
 Reading labels may not sound like a fun hobby, but the labels on the processed and prepackaged food that we buy can be a major help.
-Salt has historically been used as a preservative and just got used to the taste.
+Salt has historically been used as a preservative and people just got used to the taste.
 Manufacturers have continued this practice and only now are marketing products as low sodium.
 Americans consume 3,436 mg of salt per day, when health experts are advising 1,500 mg per day.

 Another step is to change your habits at the dinner table.
 I can’t tell you how many people grab for the salt, before they have even tasted the food.
 It’s a bad habit and a real easy one to break.